John Glenn, 1921-2016. This story originally published in 2012.

-COLUMBUS, OHIO (SatireWire.com) — Fifty years after becoming the first American to orbit Earth, John Glenn revealed today that while circling the globe on Feb.
-20, 1962, he secretly laid claim to the entire planet, which he renamed, ‘Johnglenndia.’
+COLUMBUS, OHIO (SatireWire.com) — Fifty years after becoming the first American to orbit Earth, John Glenn, who died today at age 95, revealed that while circling the globe in 1962, he secretly laid claim to the entire planet, which he renamed, ‘Johnglenndia.’

-“Explorers claim things, I was an explorer, so I claimed it, as was my right,” the 90-year-old national icon explained.
+“Explorers claim things, I was an explorer, so I claimed it, as was my right,” the 90-year-old national icon explained in 2012.
 “As the first American to set eyes upon all the oceans and continents of this world, I said, ‘I claim this planet in the name of myself, and it shall evermore be known as Johnglenndia.’
 It was all very legal.”

 “Oh God, he’d go on and on about it,” said former Kansas Sen. Bob Dole.
 “In the Senate, he would introduce bills for the preservation of Johnglenndia.
 At parties he would introduce himself as, ‘John Glenn, Senator of the United States and Sovereignaut of the planet of Johnglenndia.’”

 Added former South Dakota Sen. Tom Daschle: “Whenever we passed legislation that the President had to sign, John would say, ‘I’ll take that.
 I am his boss, you know.’
 And if someone ever asked, ‘John, what on Earth are you talking about?’ he would say, ‘You mean what on Johnglenndia am I talking about.’”

 Like Glenn’s fellow senators, NASA and U.S. military officials pretty much played along, not wanting to upset an American hero turned global ruler.

 Former Navy frogman Everett Tinker, the first man to greet Glenn when his capsule splashed down in the Atlantic Ocean, remembers thinking the astronaut had space sickness.